-That said, I’ve seen people bring large dogs in carriers going out to Fire Island.
-Big dog owners, proceed at your own risk.
+That said, I have seen plenty of people bring large dogs in carriers going out to Fire Island.
+Big dog owners should proceed at your own risk.

 Can I Bring My Dog on Metro-North?

-Can I Bring My Dog on the PATH and New Jersey Transit?
+Can I Bring My Dog on New Jersey Transit and PATH trains?

 Can I Bring My Dog in Rental Cars?

 Another travel option is using a short term car rental service like Zip Car.
 The company allows dogs in crates or containers.
 Other car rental companies, like Hertz, Alamo, Budget, Sixt, and Avis, are pretty accommodating as well.
 The cars we’ve rented come with a warning that transporting pets can result in extra cleaning fees.
 Sometimes those charges can be pretty hefty.
 Transport a dog in a rental car at your own risk!

 Or you can just make sure the car is EXTRA clean when you return it.
 That’s why we always try to vacuum our rentals before returning them.